Grae-Drake/grae/readme.md

 ### I believe people do their best work when they're happy and and fulfilled
 For entirely selfish reasons, I want you way up high on Maslow's pyramid.
 If anything is keeping you down please let me know so I can help you move on up.

-### I care about Thinkful a lot
-As cliche as it sounds, Thinkful is an amazing company.
-I get out of bed energized every day and a little surprised that we get paid to work on this stuff with this group of people.
-I tend to work hard on the things I'm passionate about.
-I dedicate time for family from 5pm-8:30pm and most of the weekends, but I'm often back online after the kids go down.
-That's just how I work.
-That's _not_ how I expect you to work.
-If I send you an email or slack message outside business hours I'm doing it to close a loop and _I don't expect you to respond_ before normal working hours.

 ### I value honesty and transparency
 You can't get to the truth if you start from a false premise.
 You can't improve your performance if you don't own up to your weaknesses.
 You can't fix a problem if you hide it or avoid it.
 I will be honest and candid with you.
 This can sometimes come across as being blunt.
 There may be times I don't share information with you because someone has asked me hold it in confidence, but I will never lie to you.
 I expect the same degree of honesty and candor from you.

-## Goal setting
-We use a system of goal setting called "Objectives and Key Results" to set goals at the company, team, and individual level.
-I'm a big fan.
-You can see my personal goals (current and previous) [here](https://docs.google.com/document/d/1CNF4NGmudq5ezJ6mFATY3n0vEZ_cHGOMnZBilqG1G9o/edit#).
-We'll talk a lot about OKRs.

 ## Risk and failure